Skip to content

 jailoc [flags]

-When neither --remote nor --exec is specified, the connection mode is determined by the workspace mode field in configuration, falling back to auto-detection.
+When neither --remote nor --exec is specified, the connection mode is determined by the workspace mode field in configuration, falling back to auto-detection (checks for opencode, then opencode-cli on PATH).
 See the access modes how-to for configuration steps, or the access modes explanation for the difference between modes.

 jailoc up